CodeByNikolas/Base-Hackathon---BasedBills/README.md

 **🆕 New Test Feature**: The MockUSDC contract now includes a `mintForTest()` function that anyone can call to mint 100 USDC for testing purposes!

 **✅ All contracts are verified** and open source on BaseScan.
-The app automatically switches between networks based on user selection.
+The app defaults to **Base Sepolia (Testnet)** for development but users can switch to **Base Mainnet** for production use.

+**🟠 Smart Network Guidance**: The app shows helpful orange messages guiding users:
+- On **Base Mainnet**: Suggests switching to Base Sepolia for easier testing without funds
+- On **Base Sepolia**: Encourages using the `mintForTest()` function to get 100 USDC instantly

+The messages are displayed in attractive orange boxes with proper line breaks for better readability.

 > 📚 **For detailed smart contract documentation, API reference, and deployment guides, see [`hardhat/README.md`](./hardhat/README.md)**